The 'Official' Maiden Voyage of the Wilhelm Gustloff

 23. April

-Captain Lübbe was on the trip to Madeira located onboard KdF ship "Wilhelm Gustloff" at noon on Friday, at the age of 58, riding on the high seas was killed from a heart attack.
-For 48 hours, the tour guide has arranged the funeral board.
-The "Wilhelm Gustloff" will start in Dover, where the mortal remains of Lübbe will be readied for release into his homeland and preparations are conducted onboard.
+Captain Lübbe was on the trip to Madeira located on board KdF ship "Wilhelm Gustloff" at noon on Friday, at the age of 58, riding on the high seas was killed from a heart attack.
+For 48 hours, the tour guide has arranged the funeral aboard.
+The "Wilhelm Gustloff" will start in Dover, where the mortal remains of Lübbe will be readied for release into his homeland and preparations are conducted.

 A few moments before his unexpected transition home, Captain Lübbe was on the bridge in command and steered the course of our ship.
 The country and with it the 1,500 holiday travelers are deeply shocked of the death of this man.
 The thousands KdF travelers to whom he led on countless trips holiday delights have him as a leader and role model for classmates and met the criteria for an outstanding sailor.